Zacharyflynn06/zacharyflynn06/README.md

 and website in minutes
 + Created fully dynamic Linktree-style white-labeled storefronts for end users to order food for delivery and pickup.
-+ Delivered entire front-end from nothing up to minimum viable product in under 3 months
++ Delivered entire front-end from nothing up to the minimum viable product in under 3 months

 Sep, 2021 - May, 2023
 Lively
-Full Staclk Software Engineer
+Full Stack Software Engineer
 + Created captivating and intuitive UI/UX for a multimedia streaming platform and music NFT marketplace using JavaScript, TypeScript, Svelte/SvelteKit, Tailwind, Graqhql, Python, Flask, DynamoDB, and Solidity
 + Collaborated with a passionate and small startup team to deliver high-quality products and services, with the aspirational mission of creating alternative revenue sources for musicians
 + Built frontend and Web3 tools for wallet login, NFT redemption, gapless audio player, music